What you need to know about Sudan ?

 - Current currency: Sudanese pound

-- GDP per capita at Purchasing Power Parity: 4,600 USD
+- GDP at Purchasing Power Parity (PPP): approximately USD 170 billion

 Population and linguistic data of Sudan